-GroundBreak Coalition is a group of 40+ corporate, civic, and philanthropic leaders committed to building a more inclusive, racially equitable, and climate-ready region.
+GroundBreak Coalition is a group of over 40 corporate, civic, and philanthropic leaders committed to building a more inclusive, racially equitable, and climate-ready region.
 Formed after the murder of George Floyd, GroundBreak’s goal is to permanently close racial wealth gaps by changing how we deploy capital in the region.
 That is, the financing or funding needed for a person to participate in activities that build wealth, such as buying a home or starting a business.

 By fundamentally changing how capital is deployed, our goal is to permanently close racial wealth gaps so every person, no matter their race or background, can share in the region’s prosperity.
 In the next decade, GroundBreak aims to contribute to the following outcomes: